-CBN Sets New Cash-Out Limits For Agent Banking Transactions
+CBN Sets New Cash-out Limits For Agent Banking Transactions

 In a circular to Deposit Money Banks (DMBs), Microfinance Banks, Mobile Money Operators and Super-Agents posted on its website, the apex bank directed all principals of agents to immediately comply with the new directives.

-Furthermore, the directives also stipulate that agency banking activities be consummated exclusively through agent float accounts maintained with the principals; there must be monitoring of accounts associated with the agents’ Bank Verification Numbers (BVN(s) “to identify agent banking activities which may be conducted outside the designated float account(s)” and all agent terminals must be connected to a Payment Terminal Service Aggregator (PTSA).
+Furthermore, the directives also stipulate that agency banking activities be consummated exclusively through agent float accounts maintained with the principals; there must be monitoring of accounts associated with the agents’ Bank Verification Numbers (BVN(s) “with a view to identifying agent banking activities which may be conducted outside the designated float account(s)” and all agent terminals must be connected to a Payment Terminal Service Aggregator (PTSA).